-- 2 Added: Fully qualified PLTs and Apprentice PLTs - 3 Oshawa Power has operated below the 20 PLTs requested in 2021 due to hiring - 4 constraints, shifting two of those roles to sub-forepersons in 2023.
-Oshawa Power also - 5 had three PLT apprentices in 2021, added two more in 2022, who all became qualified in - 6 2023.
-Oshawa Power plans to restart its apprenticeship program and hire two fully - 7 qualified PLTs and two Apprentice PLTs to meet current needs and allow for effective - 8 knowledge transfer and learning over time.
-While not hiring the number of apprentices - 9 recommended by the Review, this approach balancing the impact of new staff on Oshawa - 10 Power's customers.
-As of early 2025, a PLT apprentice and a new PLT have been hired, - and there are plans to hire an additional sub-foreperson this year. - 12 Added: Fully qualified PMEs and Apprentice PMEs - 13 Oshawa Power had no PME apprentices in 2021 and hired one in 2022 who became - 14 qualified.
-One PME was promoted to sub-foreperson in 2022.
-Oshawa plans to hire two - apprentice PMEs in 2026 to allow for effective knowledge transfer and learning over time. - Hiring these positions will place the PME compliment at the right level to effectively - prepare for the future and ensure vital trade and local information and skills are retained - and transferred to new trades staff. - 19 Added: Operations Coordinator - 20 In 2024, an experienced Operations Coordinator retired.
-Given growth of the distribution - 21 team and increased administrative pressure, Oshawa Power transitioned from one to two - 22 operations coordinators, with some overlap of the new coordinators with the retiring - coordinator in 2024 to ensure continuity and knowledge transfer.
+- 1 These added and eliminated roles are discussed below. - 2 Operations & Maintenance - 3 Added: Fully qualified PLTs and Apprentice PLTs - 4 Oshawa Power has operated below the 20 PLTs requested in 2021, including one sub- - 5 foreperson, due to hiring constraints.
+One of the PLT roles was replaced by a second - 6 sub-foreperson in 2023.
+Oshawa Power also had three PLT apprentices in 2021, added - 7 two more in 2022, who all became qualified in 2023.
+Oshawa Power plans to restart its - 8 apprenticeship program and hire two fully qualified PLTs, including filling one vacancy, - and two Apprentice PLTs to meet current needs and allow for effective knowledge transfer - and learning over time.
+While not hiring the number of apprentices recommended by the - 11 Review, this approach balancing the impact of new staff on Oshawa Power's customers. - 12 As of early 2025, a PLT apprentice and a new PLT have been hired. - 13 Added: Fully qualified PMEs and Apprentice PMEs - 14 Oshawa Power had no PME apprentices in 2021 and hired one in 2022 who became - 15 qualified.
+One PME was promoted to a new sub-foreperson role in 2022.
+Oshawa plans - to hire two apprentice PMEs in 2026 to allow for effective knowledge transfer and learning - over time.
+Hiring these positions will place the PME compliment at the right level to - 18 effectively prepare for the future and ensure vital trade and local information and skills - are retained and transferred to new trades staff. - 20 Added: Operations Coordinator - In 2024, an experienced Operations Coordinator retired.
+Given growth of the distribution - team and increased administrative pressure, Oshawa Power transitioned from one to two - 23 operations coordinators, with some overlap of the new coordinators with the retiring - coordinator in 2024 to ensure continuity and knowledge transfer.